 Punctuation

-Only one space after punctuation, since the fonts are all designed to create extra space (don’t worry, we can make the changes in Microsoft Word, if you are a two-space typist).
+Only one space after periods, since the fonts are all designed to create extra space (don’t worry, we can make the changes in Microsoft Word, if you are a two-space typist).

-Punctuation falls within quotations marks: “There is where the comma goes,” and that’s how we roll.
+Punctuation falls within quotation marks: “There is where the comma goes,” and that’s how we roll.

-When listing a specific campus location after a college/university’s name, use a comma, not an en-dash, e.g. University of Alaska, Sitka, or Diné College, Chinlé.
+When listing a specific campus location after a college/university’s name, use an en-dash not a comma, e.g. University of Alaska—Sitka or Diné College–Chinlé.

 Commas

-Use serial or Oxford commas.
+Use serial/Oxford commas.
 In a list of three or more items, use a comma after each, such as here, here, and here.

 Place commas before the conjunctions of compound sentences.
 Do not place single commas between a subject and the second verb in a sentence with a single subject and a compound verb.